-- Continue to breathe normally - Keep your buttocks and legs relaxed though you may feel a gentle tightening of your tummy - Always let your muscles fully relax at the end of a contraction
+- Continue to breath normally, - Keep your buttocks and legs relaxed though you may feel a gentle tightening of your tummy, - Always let the muscles fully relax at the end of a contraction.

 You need to practice long contractions as well as short ones.